-Coverage decisions and appeals deals with problems related to your benefits and coverage for medical services, including payment.
-This is the process you use for issues such as whether something is covered or not and the way in which something is covered.
+Coverage decisions and appeals deals with problems related to your benefits and coverage for your medical care (services, items, and Part B prescription drugs, including payment).
+To keep things simple, we generally refer to medical items, services and Medicare Part B prescription drugs as medical care.
+You use the coverage decision and appeals process for issues such as whether something is covered or not and the way in which something is covered.

-Asking for coverage decisions prior to receiving services
+Asking for coverage decisions prior to receiving benefits